“You shall have no other gods before me.” – Exodus 20:3

 Liberation is the central conceit of the materialist.
 Ironically, he makes an exclusive claim on freedom and enlightenment by denying the existence of anything outside of the natural world.
 He maintains that the physical universe is all there is, it came from nothing or has always existed, and there are no limits to understanding or manipulating it.
 In this worldview man is a paradox.
 He is the accidental result of a random and undirected physical process over which he has no control but he is also the intellectual center of the universe.
 His authority supplants all other even though it is no more than the fleeting whirl of atoms.

-Putting aside the problem of deviant traits that persist, there is a far more vexing issue for the materialist: the universal desire to worship.
+Or so they claim.
+Try as they might, the materialist is vexed with a desire he cannot shake: the universal desire to worship.
 Man has always been eager to sacrifice his autonomy to venerate something that he perceives as greater than himself.
 This desire transcends every race and culture.
 It is the basis of every civilization.
 It has survived war, pestilence, prosperity, and modernization.
 It is even surviving materialism, with its unique insistence that there are no gods.

 This innate need makes man qualitatively different from the animals.
 As Chesterton observes, the most advanced primates did not draw pictures of other primates or build temples to deities.
 But the most primitive men did.
 The development of art and religion is not traced gradually down through the ages.
 They appeared suddenly and cannot be explained by anything that came beforehand.